SynergyKit/synergykit-sdk-ios/README.md

 </tbody>
 </table>

 <p>If your object has property that isnâ€™t synchronized with server, just say that conforms to protocol <code>Optional</code> or <code>Ignore</code>.
-These protocols are <strong>important for deserialization</strong> because json string must contain all properties <em>without</em> these protocols. <a href="https://github.com/icanzilb/JSONModel/blob/master/README.md#optional-properties-ie-can-be-missing-or-null">More information about JSONModel protocols</a>.</p>
+These protocols are <strong>important for deserialization</strong> because JSON string must contain all properties <em>without</em> these protocols. <a href="https://github.com/icanzilb/JSONModel/blob/master/README.md#optional-properties-ie-can-be-missing-or-null">More information about JSONModel protocols</a>.</p>

 <table>
 <tbody>